Hemedbz/VT_tool/README.md

 - optional: `-s` forces scanning for new analysis for URL.
 - `-a`: to be followed with api key
 - optional: `-m`: followed by maximum acceptable age for existing analysis, in days as int

+## Modules
+-  `main` is the file to use
+- `parser` defines args from command line
+- - `vt_analyzer` defines VTAnalyzer class, get analysis for URL
+- `cache` defines the Cache class, which interacts with local json file
+- `exceptions` defines all exceptions in module

 ## Requirements
 The program runs on Python 3.10 but should be compatible to all Python 3.